Naturalistic Lighting of the Desert

 The Z-Depth pass was the main pass used in compositing additional dust layers.

 Positioning the camera was a matter of storytelling.
-In Operation: Deli Platter UN-soldiers have landed in the desert.
+In Operation: Deli Platter FNPF-soldiers have landed in the desert.

 A shot from Operation: Deli Platter.
 UN soldiers in the desert.